 When a subscription has pending invoice items you’ve created, the customer may still be billed for those if the cancellation is set to include a final invoice or there is another subscription active on the customer.
 To avoid this, manually delete the invoice items.

-Similarly, any usage reported during the billing period is billed at the end of the period.
+Similarly, any usage reported during the billing period bills at the end of the period.
 To avoid a final charge for usage, update the subscription and remove the metered price using the clear_usage parameter.

 If you set the subscription to cancel at period end, any pending prorations are left in place and still collected at the end of the period.
 If you cancel the subscription before the end of the period, invoice items will remain—and won’t be processed unless you specifically generate an invoice with them.

 draft invoices for that subscription to have their